WellDoneCode/perfectpixel-legacy/README.md

 [NOTE] This is legacy unmaintained code, use at your own risk.
-Current PerfectPixel uses different closed source codebase
+Current PerfectPixel uses different closed source codebase.
+Please email to support@welldonecode.com with bugs and feature requests

 PerfectPixel by WellDoneCode [Legacy]
 ====================================